ramansharma147/solution/README.md

-# This file includes the information related to "Scenario 1" and "Scenario 2".
+# This repo includes the information related to "Scenario 1" and "Scenario 2".

 #Scenario 1